Can a Cracked Tooth Heal on Its Own? What Endodontists Want You to Know

 At Towson Endodontics, we specialize in providing timely, expert care for dental emergencies in Towson, MD.
 Your dental health is our priority, and we’re here to restore your smile with precision and compassion.

 I’m Dr. Brenda Richardson, and I’m dedicated to providing expert endodontic care with a patient-first approach.
-Visit our website to contact us online or call us at to schedule an appointment today.
+Visit our website to contact us online or call us at

 A cracked tooth can be uncomfortable and worrisome, often causing pain or sensitivity that affects your daily life.
 While some cracks might not seem like a big deal, ignoring them could lead to more serious dental issues, including infection or tooth loss.